Terry McLaurin Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 Matchup vs. Las Vegas

-- The Raiders have the NFL's 12th-ranked pass defense this season, giving up 246.5 yards per game through the air.
+- The Raiders have the NFL's 12th-ranked pass defense this season, allowing 246.5 yards per game through the air.

-- At 1.8 passing TDs conceded per game, the Raiders defense is ranked 23rd in the league.
+- At 1.8 passing TDs conceded per game, the Raiders defense is ranked 23rd in the NFL.

 Recent Performances

-- Against the Seahawks last week, McLaurin was targeted seven times and racked up 51 yards on four receptions.
+- In last week's outing against the Seahawks, McLaurin was targeted seven times, totaling 51 yards on four receptions.

 McLaurin's Washington Teammates